A convolution method for numerical solution of backward stochastic differential equations: Application to option pricing

 The results of Table \ref{tab:callpm} and \ref{tab:calldm} show the accuracy of the convolution method on a RBSDE with a smooth linear driver.
 Indeed, the relative error percentages remain low (less than $0.3\%$) for the estimated option prices and deltas.
 Out-of-the-money option estimates seem to display the largest relative errors.

-For a borrowing rate of $R=0.03$ and a dividend rate of $\delta=0$, Table \ref{tab:callpim} shows the estimates for the American call prices when the option is at the money $S_0=K=100$ and $r=0.01$.
-Moreover, the convolution methods return an option delta of $0.5987$ when applied with $n=2000$ time steps.
-In this case, the Black-Scholes formula does not apply but since the American and the European call options have the same price, one can notice that the simulated paths never hit the barrier in Figure \ref{fig:simAm}.
+When the borrowing and lending rates differ, in the absence of dividends, the European and American call option prices agree and we may employ the Black-Scholes formula with the higher borrowing rate to price the call option (see \cite{gobetLecNotes,MR1233619,korn95,bergman95}).
+Nevertheless, we employ the convolution method without these simplifications in order to test the method.
+For a borrowing rate of $R=0.03$ and a dividend rate of $\delta=0$, Table \ref{tab:callpim} shows the estimates for the European call prices when the option is at the money $S_0=K=100$ and $r=0.01$.
+The values in Table \ref{tab:callpim} are clearly converging to the true value, 9.4134, calculated using the Black-Scholes formula with borrowing rate $R$.
+Moreover, the convolution methods return an option delta of $0.5987$, when applied with $n=2000$ time steps, which agrees with the delta calculated from the Black-Scholes formula with the higher borrowing rate.
+Note that the simulated paths in Figure \ref{fig:simAm} never hit the early exercise barrier as expected.
 Paths are simulated using the solution from the convolution method applied on scheme II on the restricted domain $[x_0,x_N] = X_0 + [-5,5]$ with $N=2^{12}$ grid points, $n=1000$ time steps and $\epsilon = 5$.
 We used $n=1000$ time steps to simulate the stock price ($S_t$).

-The option price can be calculated using a Monte-Carlo method such as the forward scheme of \citet{benderdenk:2007}.
+The option price can be calculated using a Monte-Carlo method such as the forward scheme of \cite{benderdenk:2007}.
 However, in the context of uni-dimensional BSDEs, Monte-Carlo methods will generally be less efficient than space discretization methods.
 As an illustration, the convolution method on both explicit Euler schemes runs in approximately $4$ seconds when pricing the options of Table \ref{tab:callpim} with $n=1000$ time steps.
 On the other hand, the forward scheme runs in $18$ seconds with only $n=20$ time steps.
 We used the $7$ first power functions as basis functions and $100,000$ paths to generate the Monte-Carlo estimates.
 The Picard iterations are stopped whenever the difference in two consecutive prices is less than $10^{-4}$ for a maximum number of $10$ iterations.
 Fifty $(50)$ independent valuations with the Monte-Carlo method give a $95\%$ confidence interval of $[9.3972,9.4222]$ which includes all estimates of Table \ref{tab:callpim}.
 Hence, the convolution method gives satisfactory results even for coarse time discretization.